mmaleki92/realpython/f_strings.md

 ![alt text](fstrings.drawio.svg)

+Before f-strings, the .format() string method was another solution.
+With this method, you place curly braces `{}` in your string to act as placeholders.
+Then, you call the `.format()` method on the string itself, passing in the variables you want to insert.

-Before f-strings, the `.format()` strings method was another solution, You can format the previous code using the `.format()` string method:
+You can format the previous code using the `.format()` string method:
 ```python
 >>> name = "Jack"
 >>> score = 95
 >>> "Name: {} Score: {}".format(name, score)
 "Name: Jack Score: 95"
 ```
-In this example, the curly braces `{}` act as placeholders.
-The `.format()` method then fills these placeholders with the values from the name and score variables, in the order they are listed.
+In this example, the `.format()` method fills the placeholders with the values from the name and score variables, in the order they are listed.

 This works, but keeping track of the placeholder order can get confusing, especially when you have many variables.
 Here come f-strings.